eldoomCBE/.github/profile/README.md

 - **Tag Cloud**: Generate tag clouds based on the frequency of terms in the competency descriptions.
 - **JSON Input**: Directly input JSON data for competency frameworks.
 - **Competency Framework Generator**: Generate new competency frameworks using a simple interface.
+- etc.

+> 👉 Go to the main repo for the competency framework tool: [GitHub - eldoomCBE/cf](https://github.com/eldoomCBE/cf)

 ## Getting Started